 Where more than 90 calendar days have elapsed since receipt by the DCC of the associated Update Firmware Service Request, the S1SP shall create a SMETS1 Response indicating failure and shall take no further action.

+Where a firmware upgrade process for a Device on the same HAN is underway, the S1SP shall return a Response indicating failure because another firmware upgrade for a Device on the same HAN is underway.

 S1SP recording of notified details

 Whenever an S1SP has successfully authenticated a Service Request containing SupplierReplacementCertificates, or one containing ReplacementCertificates where the RemotePartyRole field has a value of Supplier (with their DUIS meaning), the S1SP shall, using the Certificates in SupplierReplacementCertificates or ReplacementCertificates (as the context requires), update the details it holds in relation to the target Device for each of: